alysarnau/PracticeHelper/README.md

 - Create/Post an entry inside of a practice (2 routes in one!)
     - new schema
     - create a model to use
-    - STRETCH: link with API for open music so it will suggest what you're working on??
     - return newly created note inside the practice
 - View all practices
     - query all practices in collection - find()